MarcelKueck/murph-concept/project-knowledge-base.md

    - Created animation code examples using Framer Motion and GSAP
    - Added accessibility considerations for all interactive elements

-2. Task 3.2: Landing Page Implementation (Frontend Development Agent) 🟠 - In Progress
+2. Task 3.2: Landing Page Implementation (Frontend Development Agent) ✅ - Completed on 2025-03-24
-   - Develop responsive landing page with animations
+   - Implemented responsive landing page following the section-by-section layout from the design specifications
-   - Due: Day 14 (Priority: High)
-   - Dependencies: Tasks 2.2, 3.1
+   - Created section components for header/navigation, hero, value propositions, how it works, testimonials, statistics, communication options, final CTA, and footer
+   - Implemented animation system using a combination of Framer Motion for component animations and GSAP for scroll-based animations
+   - Added intersection observer to trigger animations as sections come into view
+   - Implemented responsive layouts that adapt to mobile, tablet, and desktop screens
+   - Added number counting animations for statistics
+   - Created interactive hover effects for cards and buttons
+   - Integrated with internationalization system to support both German and English languages
+   - Added accessibility support including keyboard navigation and reduced motion preferences
+   - Thoroughly tested on various screen sizes

-3. Task 3.3: Authentication Flows (Frontend Development Agent) 🟡 - Planned
+3. Task 3.3: Authentication Flows (Frontend Development Agent) 🟠 - In Progress
    - Create authentication interfaces for patient and medical student login/registration
    - Due: Day 15 (Priority: Medium)
    - Dependencies: Task 2.2